CamelyDev/example_mod/README.txt

+# Futuralia Example Mod
-contains example blocks with different properties to get started with modding
+this is a cool example mod with a few example things to get started!